payloadcms/payload/CONTRIBUTING.md

 - `config.ts` - This is the _granular_ Payload config for testing.
 It should be as lightweight as possible.
 Reference existing configs for an example
 - `int.spec.ts` - This is the test file run by jest.
 Any test file must have a `*int.spec.ts` suffix.
 - `e2e.spec.ts` - This is the end-to-end test file that will load up the admin UI using the above config and run Playwright tests.
 These tests are typically only needed if a large change is being made to the Admin UI.
 - `payload-types.ts` - Generated types from `config.ts`.
 Generate this file by running `pnpm dev:generate-types my-test-dir`.
+Replace `my-test-dir` with the name of your testing directory.

-The directory split up in this way specifically to reduce friction when creating tests and to add the ability to boot up Payload with that specific config.
+Each test directory is split up in this way specifically to reduce friction when creating tests and to add the ability to boot up Payload with that specific config.

 The following command will start Payload with your config: `pnpm dev my-test-dir`.
+Example: `pnpm dev fields` for the test/`fields` test suite.
 This command will start up Payload using your config and refresh a test database on every restart.
+If you're using VS Code, the most common run configs are automatically added to your editor - you should be able to find them in your VS Code launch tab.

-By default, it will automatically log you in with the default credentials.
+By default, payload will [automatically log you in](https://payloadcms.com/docs/authentication/config#admin-autologin) with the default credentials.
 To disable that, you can either pass in the --no-auto-login flag (example: `pnpm dev my-test-dir --no-auto-login`) or set the `PAYLOAD_PUBLIC_DISABLE_AUTO_LOGIN` environment variable to `false`.

+The default credentials are `dev@payloadcms.com` as E-Mail and `test` as password.
+These are used in the auto-login.

+### Testing with your own MongoDB database

-If you wish to use to your own Mongo database for the `test` directory instead of using the in memory database, all you need to do is add the following env vars to the `test/dev.ts` file:
+If you wish to use your own MongoDB database for the `test` directory instead of using the in memory database, all you need to do is add the following env vars to the `test/dev.ts` file:

 - `process.env.NODE_ENV`
 - `process.env.PAYLOAD_TEST_MONGO_URL`
-- Simply set `process.env.NODE_ENV` to `test` and set `process.env.PAYLOAD_TEST_MONGO_URL` to your mongo url e.g. `mongodb://127.0.0.1/your-test-db`.
+- Simply set `process.env.NODE_ENV` to `test` and set `process.env.PAYLOAD_TEST_MONGO_URL` to your MongoDB URL e.g. `mongodb://127.0.0.1/your-test-db`.

-NOTE: It is recommended to add the test credentials (located in `test/credentials.ts`) to your autofill for `localhost:3000/admin` as this will be required on every nodemon restart.
-The default credentials are `dev@payloadcms.com` as E-Mail and `test` as password.
+### Using Postgres

+If you have postgres installed on your system, you can also run the test suites using postgres.
+By default, mongodb is used.

+To do that, simply set the `PAYLOAD_DATABASE` environment variable to `postgres`.

+### Running the e2e and int tests

+You can run the entire test suite using `pnpm test`.
+If you wish to only run e2e tests, you can use `pnpm test:e2e`.
+If you wish to only run int tests, you can use `pnpm test:int`.

+By default, `pnpm test:int` will only run int test against MongoDB.
+To run int tests against postgres, you can use `pnpm test:int:postgres`.
+You will have to have postgres installed on your system for this to work.

 ### Commits